 The descent wasn’t your typical hike back down though.
 Oh no. A simple walk down won’t do for the adventure capital of the Philippines.
 You have to zip line down!

-Okay, again, maybe that was just me.
+Okay, again, maybe that last part was just my imagination.

 But even without that image it’s a pretty awesome thing to do!